 RLCheck [RLPS20] is distinctive as a blackbox fuzzer, using reinforcement learning to generate valid inputs according to some predicate.
 While expressing constraints as predicates on a more general input description is more natural for users, most PBT libraries require a constructive approach to generation for acceptable performance - even when seriously unintuitive.

 The proptest library for Rust is directly inspired by Hypothesis.
-Showing the power of a good intermediate representation, recent tools have built on top of this to provide both fuzzing and formal verification with (almost) the same user-facing API.
+Showing the power of a good intermediate representation, recent tools have attempted to build on top of this to provide both fuzzing and formal verification with (almost) the same user-facing API.

 DeepState [GG18] provides a common interface to various symbolic execution and fuzzing engines - write your tests once with a Google Test-style API, and then run them with a variety of backends and at various stages of your development cycle.

 a tool that bridges the gap between fuzzing and property-based testing, allowing you

 to write fuzz test side by side with regular unit tests.

 with coverage guidance, but is designed to be used as part of a testing (rather than